oracle/cloud-native-devops-workshop/containers/docker001/Participant-Guide.md

 ***

-Now, remove the local image and run the image from the Docker Hub registry.
+Now, remove the local image and force the image to be pulled and run from the Docker Hub registry.

 To do this, you must first remove the stopped container by using its short id, not its name.
 Find the short id: